-The grapevine wreath is incredibly versatile, which is something that I love.
-It is incredibly easy to change the look with a quick coat of spray paint (I think I’ll try a purple or orange next time!), and you can always try adding some dark and gothic flowers to the wreath for a bit more texture.
+The grapevine wreath is versatile, which is something that I love.
+It is easy to change the look with a quick coat of spray paint, and you can always try adding some dark and gothic flowers to the wreath for a bit more texture.

-I hope you enjoyed my first look into Halloween for 2020, and I would greatly appreciate a share on your favorite social media platform and a Pin to Pinterest.
+I hope you enjoyed my first post of Halloween for 2020, and I would appreciate a share on your favorite social media platform and a Pin to Pinterest.
 Let’s share some creativity!

 That is all for now.
 Until next time, stay crafty, my friends!